vahidasadi1366/METALING-keyword-analysis/README.md

 Overview

-The script scans .txt files in a given directory and detects predefined spelling variations (including historical or non-standard forms) of selected target words.
+The script scans .txt files in a given directory and detects predefined spelling variations of selected target words.
 It then counts their frequency in each file and outputs the results.